vandenEv/Your-Photo-Assistant-Data-Scrape/README.md

 # Your-Photo-Assistant-Data-Scrape
-Program that scrapes relevant information and writes it to a csv file.
-Provides client with contacts relevant to their marketing campaign.
+- Program that scrapes relevant information from websites and writes it to a csv file.
+- Provides client with contacts relevant to their marketing campaign.